Windows81/Roblox-Freedom-Distribution/README.md

 Adapted from the [Rōblox Filtering Disabled](https://jetray.itch.io/roblox-filtering-disabled) project by Jetray, et al.

-Users can host their own server instances of Rōblox using binaries from a variety of versions throughout their history.
+Users can host their own server instances of Rōblox using binaries from 2018-07-25 or 2021-01-25.

 Players can join existing servers.